MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-copy-from-azure-blob-storage-to-lakehouse.md

 ---
-title: Quickstart: Copy from Azure Blob Storage to Lakehouse (Preview)
+title: Copy from Azure Blob Storage to Lakehouse (Preview)
 description: Learn how to use a data pipeline to copy data from an Azure Blob Storage source to a Lakehouse destination. ms.reviewer: jonburchel ms.author: jburchel